 Are you still reading?

-When I got back home, I realized I was addicted to blogging (whoops) and missed it dearly.
+Nice.
+So, when I got back home from my student exchange in Japan I realized I was addicted to blogging (whoops) and missed it dearly.

-Growing up I spent a lot of time in my Dad’s study, flipping through National Geographics and cutting out the pictures when he wasn’t looking.
+As I mentioned, growing up I spent a lot of time in my Dad’s study, flipping through National Geographics—cutting out the pictures when he wasn’t looking.
 I was raised on a diet of steady stories about serving with the overseas military band from my Opa (by way of Holland) and learning the WAYS OF THE WORLD via my Nana’s various editions of World Book (she was a door-to-door World Book saleswoman — how cool is that?).